-The purpose of that report is solely to report our opinion on compliance and to describe the scope of our testing of internal control over financial reporting and the results of that testing, and not to provide an opinion on the effectiveness of the City of Carmel-By-The-Sea Measure X Fund's internal control over financial reporting.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control and compliance.
+The purpose of this report is solely to report our opinion on compliance with the TAMC Ordinance No. 2016-01 and to describe the scope of our testing over compliance and the results of that testing.
 This report is intended solely for the information and use of City Council, management of the Transportation Agency for Monterey County and for filing with the appropriate regulatory agencies and is not intended to be and should not be used by anyone other than these specified parties.

-December 21, 2021 Morgan Hill, California
+Morgan Hill, California